Some pictures of the construction

 Hmm - they will obviously come a little later, in Stage 2!

-As shown left, the back view has changed.
+As shown in the adjacent picture, the back view has changed.
 John S warned of problems with 18V running, and recommended sticking with 12V if possible.
 So I removed the springs on the valves for the accompaniment windchest, hoping that gravity and pressure would give OK sealing - they do! - and the valves now work OK on 12V.
-This means I can use the larger capacity 7Ah Powercube, which should give longer playing time per charge.
+This means I can use the larger capacity 7Ah Powercube, which should give longer playing time per charge

 Whilst modifying the windchest, I included a perspex cover.
 This was partly so I could how the valves performed under pressure, but also so that an audience can see the valves operating - assisted by a couple of blue LEDs